 The system requires a minimum of one 42U tall rack with three single-phase power distribution unit (PDU) plugs per IRU installed in the rack.
-Three outlets are required to support each of the power supplies in an IRU and two power connections are required for an SMN.
+Three outlets are required to support each power shelf.
+There are three power supplies per power shelf and two power connections are required for an SMN.